allenai/allennlp/tutorials/how_to/elmo.md

 in the final model.
 In some case (e.g. SQuAD and SNLI) we found that including multiple layers improved performance.
 Multiple layers require code changes (see below).

-Using the SRL model as an example, the [existing configuration file](../training_config/semantic_role_labeler.json) uses 100 dimensional GloVe vectors.
+We will use existing SRL model [configuration file](../training_config/semantic_role_labeler.json) as an example to illustrate the changes.
+Without ELMo, it uses 100 dimensional pre-trained GloVe vectors.

 To add ELMo, there are three relevant changes.
 First, modify the `text_field_embedder` section as follows: